ch1n069/ch1n069/README.md

-- 👋 Hi, I’m bruno gatiba
+- 👋 Hi there, I’m bruno gatiba
-- 👀 I’m interested in webdevelopment , Iot (Internet Of Things) and crypto currency .
+- 👀 I’m a webdevelopment with keen interest in Iot (Internet Of Things) , crypto currency , smart contracts
-- 🌱 I’m currently perfecting my skills in web development , js and Angular
+- 🌱  Currently perfecting my skills in web development using react , Angular , Django
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email me @brunolalpachino@gmail.com

 <!---